redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/s1-creating_RHEL_images.md

   >**Note**
   >
   > This first time we will take this approach (clone the repo in our laptop) because we will need to modify two files (`production-image-definition.yml` and `production-kickstart.ks`) to prepare and publish our image.
-If we were using the Gitea Web to modify the files we will need to do it secuentially (you cannot modify two files and push the changes, you need to modify-push and then modify-push).
+If we were using the Gitea Web to modify the files we will need to do it sequentially (you cannot modify two files and push the changes, you need to modify-push and then modify-push).
 That would mean that we will activate the " New Edge Device Image" Workflow Job (which involves "Compose Image" and "Publish Image" Jobs as we will see below ) when we modify the `production-image-definition.yml` and we will trigger again the "Publish Image" Job when we modify the `production-kickstart.ks` file.